tsmith512/tsmithcreative/_posts/2020-04-16-hello-hangboard.md

 </manifest>
 ```

-{% picture mini /blog/hello-hangboard/pair.jpg --alt "iPhone X and Pixel 2 side-by-side" %}
+{% picture /blog/hello-hangboard/pair.jpg --alt "iPhone X and Pixel 2 side-by-side" %}

-_There it is._
+_And there it is!_

-# Building with Bitrise
+## Building with CI/CD

-Once that was set, I wanted to get Bitrise, one of our preferred CI/CD platforms
+Next, I wanted to get [Bitrise](https://www.bitrise.io/), one of our CI/CD
-for apps, building cross-platform builds on commits to master.
+platforms, building cross-platform for commits to `master`.

-That was fairly straightforward except for two pieces:
+That was fairly straightforward except for code signing, which caused issues
+building locally, too, but quickly became a showstopper:

 - Code Signing for Android is a moderate annoyance, but producing and using a
   key locally is well documented, and all you have to do is just keep using it.
+  Uploading that key to Bitrise was easy, but I had to add the signing step to
+  the workflow.
 - Code Signing for iOS is (currently, to me) profoundly difficult to untangle
-  _in you run into a problem._ Xcode seems to imply that it can all be done
+  _if you run into a problem._ Xcode seems to imply that it can all be done
   within the application, but no cert I provisioned within Xcode's Preferences
   would work with Very's Team (nor my "Personal Team" either).
 And once I got it
   on Bitrise, I started having Provisioning Profile problems on top of that.
+All
+  despite supposed options for these things to be handled automatically.

 ![This made me angry.](/assets/blog/hello-hangboard/mad-at-my-computer.gif)